rebelsky/sams-assorted-musings-reflections/eng207-1b-assignment.md

 with those seven issues.
 I know I left out a major aspect of the Abbey piece, but that seems okay; folks didn't assign themselves an object when using the Frank Conroy piece.
-I really loved the parenthetical, the naturally, and the way he describes Native Americans thinking about him, so it seemed unavoidable to include them and, hence, to choose Abbey as my model.
+I really loved the parenthetical, the "naturally", and the way he describes Native Americans thinking about him, so it seemed unavoidable to include them and, hence, to choose Abbey as my model.

+Tomorrow, you can see what I wrote.

 ---